Pimples love revenge.

 I’ve listed these in the order I would use them to deal with PIH.
 I’d start with gentler remedies like glycolic acid or vitamin C and move on to the big guns like arbutin if they worked too slowly.
 I’d leave hydroquinone as the last resort.
 It’s the most effective but the most “dangerous” (all powerful weapons are double edged, aren’t they?).

 There are plenty more options to deal with hyperpigmentation if these don’t work for you.
 Click here for the full list of skin-lighteners with their pros and cons.

-- Dr Dennis Gross Ferulic Acid + Retinol Brightening Solution ($88.00): retinol + licorice extract + bearberry extract.
-Available at Sephora.
+- Dr Dennis Gross Ferulic Acid + Retinol Brightening Solution ($88.00): available at Dermstore, Nordstrom, Sephora and SpaceNK

-- Paula’s Choice Skin Perfecting 8% AHA Lotion ($29.00): glycolic acid + allantoin + bisabobol.
-Available at Paula’s Choice.
+- Paula’s Choice Skin Perfecting 8% AHA Lotion ($29.00): available at Dermstore, Nordstrom and Paula’s Choice

 The Bottom Line